A-Z of health

 Myasthenia gravis is a rare long-term condition that causes certain muscles to become weak.

-It mainly affects muscles that are controlled voluntarily – often those controlling eye and eyelid movement, facial expression, chewing, swallowing and talking.
+It mainly affects muscles that are controlled voluntarily – often those controlling eye and eyelid movement, facial expression, chewing, swallowing and speaking.

 Sometimes, the muscles that control breathing, neck and limb movements are also affected.

-The muscle weakness associated with myasthenia gravis is usually worse during physical activity and improves with rest.
+The muscle weakness associated with myasthenia gravis is usually worse during, or just after, physical activity and improves with rest.
+The symptoms are often described as being at their worst when a person is tired, for example, at the end of the day.

 Read more about the symptoms of myasthenia gravis.